 Each packet is designed to be printed front and back.

-For those unable to register online contact our Registration Coordinator for approval to use these registration forms.
+For those unable to register online contact our Registration Coordinator for special instructions and assistance.

 State law requires an accurate record of your child's current immunization status.
 DTaP, (Tdap, if age 11 or older), MMR, OPV/IPV, Hep B, and Varicella (chicken pox) are REQUIRED IMMUNIZATIONS.
 Meningitis (age 11 or older) and Hep A are recommended.
 Attendees will not be allowed to participate in activities without a completed record.